Connecting professional and amateur theatre in Newbury, West Berkshire and beyond

 New Theatre: large impersonal theatre staging touring musicals.

-Old Fire Station: small central theatre.
+Old Fire Station (OFS Studio): small central theatre.

 Pegasus: mostly amateur productions and dance theatre.